bbfrederick/rapidtide/docs/theoryofoperation.rst

-as the moving signal, the moving signal estimate and the fMRI data have the same sample rate, but if we use external recordings, such as NIRS or etCO2 timecourses, these will in general have sample rates other than the TR.
-Therefore the first step in moving regressor processing is to resample the moving regressor estimate to match the (oversampled) data sample rate.
+as the moving signal, the moving signal estimate and the fMRI data have the same sample rate, but if we use external recordings, such as NIRS or etCO2 timecourses, these will in general have sample rates other than the TR, and may start before and/or end after the fMRI acquisition.
+Therefore the first step in moving regressor processing is to resample the moving regressor estimate to match the (oversampled) data sample rate and time range.

+Moving Signal Massaging
+"""""""""""""""""""""""
+Because the moving signal is "noise", we can't select or specify its properties, and sometimes the sLFO signal you end up with is problematic for one reason or another.
+Rapidtide attempts to correct, where possible, problems in the moving signal that will impair proper delay estimation.
+Again, if you're just doing signal denoising, these are not that important to you.

-**Pseudoperiodicity:**  The first uncontrolled quantity is pseudoperiodicity.
+**Pseudoperiodicity:**  The first potential problem in the sLFO regressor is pseudoperiodicity.
 From time to time, signal energy in the 0.009-0.15 Hz band will be strongly concentrated in one or more spectral peaks.
-Whether this is completely random, or due to some pathological or congenital condition that affects circulation is not known.
-It seems for the most part to be purely by chance, as it is occasionally seen when looking at multiple runs in the same subject, where one run is pseudoperiodic while the rest are not.
+This can be completely random, or it can arise due to some pathological or congenital condition that affects circulation.
+It seems for the most part to be purely by chance, as you occasionally see it when looking at multiple runs in the same subject, where one run is pseudoperiodic while the rest are not.
 The effect of this is to cause the crosscorrelation between the probe signal and voxel timecourses to